ScottApp/travelagency/README.md

 # Travel agency
-Travel agency website built using Vanilla Javascript, CSS, and HTML
+A Travel agency website built using Vanilla Javascript, CSS, and HTML